Lagrangian uncertainty quantification and information inequalities for stochastic flows: Appendix. Further proofs

-The difficult part of the claim is to show that $\widehat{Q}^\mu_{t_{0}}\circ X^{-1}_t = \mu_t, \; t\in \Ic$.
+The difficult part of the claim is to show that $\widehat{\Ms}_{t_{0}}\circ \phi^{\nu,-1}_{t_0,t} = \mu_t, \; t\in \Ic$.
 This is achieved by first establishing the following domination property

-In order to derive the above inequality, we follow the same localisation procedure as the one expounded in \cite{Catti94, Catti95} in the case of KL-divergence.
-First, it is clear from (\ref{Riesz}) and the $L^p$-contractivity of conditional expectation that (for $p=2$)
+In order to derive the above inequality, we follow the same localisation procedure as the one used in \cite{Catti94, Catti95} in the case of KL-divergence.
+First, it is clear from (\ref{Riesz}) and the $L^2$-contractivity of conditional expectation that

 We define localising sequences $(T_k)_{k\in \N}$ and $(S_k)_{k\in \N}$ as follows:

 Next, consider the Radon-Nikodym derivative